yugabyte/r2dbc-ysql-client/README.md

 This app is a fully reactive Spring Boot implementation backed by YugabyteDB SQL API  (YSQL).
 [R2DBC](r2dbc.io) provides support for reactive streams, a non-blocking way of accessing data from relational databases, alternative to using blocking JDBC drivers.
 [R2DBC Specification](https://r2dbc.io/spec/0.8.0.M8/spec/html/#introduction.r2dbc-spi) provides a list of top level APIs for driver vendors to implement, we are using R2DBC driver implementation of PostgreSQL for accessing relational data from YugabyteDB.

-YugabyteDB YSQL API provides PostgreSQL compatible Distributed SQL APIs for microservices applications.
+YugabyteDB YSQL API provides PostgreSQL compatible Distributed SQL API for microservices applications.
 Read more about YugabyteDB Query Layer [here](https://docs.yugabyte.com/latest/architecture/layered-architecture/)

 `r2dbc-ycql-client` app uses the following components: